 Local authority governor – anyone can apply to become a local authority governor, provided that they do not meet any of the disqualification criteria.
-Expressions of interest should be made to firstname.lastname@example.org who will send out the relevant application forms.
+Expressions of interest should be made to email@example.com who will send out the relevant application forms.
 The completed application and references will be considered by a panel of local authority officers and if approved, a matching process will take account of the applicants stated preferences (e.g. phase) and the skills requirement as notified by the school, before making nomination to a board.
 It is vital that boards keep the local authority informed of the progress of the nomination, and if accepted, the date of appointment.

 Foundation/Trust governor – each trust, foundation or diocese will have their own way of identifying and appointing governors to your board.
 You should ensure that the appointing body are notified of any resignations from this category of governor so that they are aware that they need to make an appointment to your board.